SHDaniels/DSPS_SDaniels/HW2_SDaniels/readme.md

 In this homework, I worked with Tali and Paula for problem 1.
 We all discussed all the steps and coded next to each other so that we could discuss what commands to use.
-I worked by myself for problem 2.
+I worked by myself for problem 2 but Sid helped with the curve fit!

 Each student must write a README file for their repository in the readme you must state in your own words